Sign up to receive the best commentary and opinion on the philanthropic sector, as well as professional fundraising advice to help you succeed.

 Eduardo Andino

-Eduardo Andino works at American Philanthropic, a consulting firm whose mission is to strengthen civil society by improving the effectiveness of charitable foundations and nonprofit organizations.
-He was born and raised in New York City, received his Bachelor's degree from Yale and his Master's degree from the University of Notre Dame, and currently lives in Hyde Park, Chicago, with his wife Kelly.
+Eduardo Andino works as the director of development at the Institute on Religion and Public Life, which publishes First Things.
+Previously, Eduardo worked for American Philanthropic, a consulting firm whose mission is to strengthen civil society by improving the effectiveness of charitable foundations and nonprofit organizations.
+He was born and raised in New York City, received his Bachelor's degree from Yale and his Master's degree from the University of Notre Dame.

 Usury has the unintended consequence of making money unproductive and directed towards the wealthy.
 Nonprofit organizations should oppose usury while promoting a vibrant marketplace.